 Roasted eggplant curry is one of our favorite Indian curries.
 Eggplant is one of those things that not everyone likes.
-My husband and daughter are not too crazy about it in other forms, but they sure love this curry.
+My husband and daughter are not happy to have eggplant in other forms, but they sure love this curry.
 When it is roasted and cooked in this way, it becomes creamy and delicious.
 Try it for yourself to see what I mean.

 The Ingredients for the Roasted Eggplant Curry:

 Just the usual Indian spices are what I use for this Indian recipe.

 - 1 tablespoon garam masala

 - 1 teaspoon red chili powder (or paprika for less spice)